peterhinch/micropython-async/FASTPOLL.md

 offered by prioritisation.
 They also offer illustrations of the use of these features.
 Documentation is in the code.

+ * `benchmarks/latency.py` Shows the effect on latency with and without low priority usage.
  * `benchmarks/rate.py` Shows the frequency with which uasyncio schedules minimal coroutines (coros).
  * `benchmarks/rate_esp.py` As above for ESP32 and ESP8266.